econnet/econ/econ-1.0.rst

 - taken by creditors if financed by bonds and
 - considered via the interest rate on the bonds

-The contributors unanimously establish guidelines for advances.
+The contributors unanimously establish rules for advances.

 Based on the guidelines,
 the `LE`_ agrees on the amount of advances